-- The faculty at Ferrum College realizes its responsibility for helping students to
+- The faculty at Ferrum College realizes its responsibility for helping students become

-become competent writers.
-All faculty members are encouraged to require at least
+competent writers.
+All faculty members are encouraged to require at least one significant

-one significant and appropriate writing assignment in each of their classes.
-These
+and appropriate writing assignment in each of their classes.
+These assignments may

-assignments may vary greatly depending on the nature of the discipline and the structure
+vary greatly depending on the nature of the discipline and the structure of the course.

-of the course.
-These written assignments will be evaluated for the elements of good
+These written assignments will be evaluated for the elements of good writing as well